cdelcastillo21/pyslurmtq/README.rst

 Finall the third task creates the output directory before running the command, but does not move the output after the command finishes, since the 'cdir' field ensures the main command is executed in the output directory created by the pre process command.
 This demonstrates how the task list is flexible enough to handle a variety of use cases.

-The full list of configurable optiosn for task fields is shown below:
+The full list of configurable options for task fields is shown below:

 .. list-table:: Task File Fields
    :widths: 25 25 50